After Peripheral Artery Bypass Surgery: At Home

 You can leave the hospital when your surgeon says it is OK.
 Be sure to have an adult family member or friend drive you.
 If needed, you may spend time at an intermediate care facility.
 Once home, you can do some things to help recover faster.

 See your surgeon as instructed so he or she can check your leg.
 Expect to have some leg swelling after surgery.
 This will lessen over time.
 To speed your recovery, follow these tips:

-Care for your incision and take any medications as directed.
+- Care for your incision and take any medicines as directed.

 - Wear slippers or shoes when walking.
 Clear all walking areas of trip hazards such as rugs.

 - Avoid skin burns by testing the temperature of bath and shower water before you get in.